censys/censys-python/docs/usage-cli.rst

     censys search 'ip: 8.8.8.0/16' --pages -1 | jq -c '[.[] | .ip]'

+By settings the ``--index-type`` flag we can search other indexes such as ``certificates``.

+.. prompt:: bash

+    censys search 'parsed.subject_dn: "censys.io"' --index-type certificates

+For the ``certificates`` index we can also add the ``--fields`` flag to specify which fields we want returned.

+.. prompt:: bash

+    censys search 'parsed.subject.country: AU' --index-type certificates --fields parsed.issuer.organization

 ``view``
 --------

-Below we show an example of Viewing a host from the CLI.
+Below we show an example of viewing a host from the CLI.

 .. prompt:: bash

     censys view 8.8.8.8

+Below we show an example of viewing a certificate from the CLI.

+.. prompt:: bash

+    censys view 9b267decc8d23586dc4c56dd0789574cab0f28581ef354ff2fcec8ca6d992fc2 --index-type certificates

 You can save results to a file using the ``-o`` argument.